 Domestic Violence and or abuse.
-We run courses / groups at weekends 9.00 a.m. to 6.00 p.m. in North West London and in Birmingham for people who are violent and or aggressive and or abusive with a partner or former partner and who want help to change, or for people who have been abusive and need to address their behaviour.
-It takes 2 weekends to complete the work.
-The weekends are usually exactly 1 month apart.
+We run courses / groups at weekends 9.00 a.m. to 6.00 p.m. in North West London and from 2020 we will run in in Birmingham again.
+Courses are for people who are violent and or aggressive and or abusive with a partner or former partner and who want help to change, or who need to address their behaviours.
+It takes 2 weekends to complete the work which is carried out in a closed group.
+The weekends are usually 3 or 4 weeks apart.

-In 1995/6 4.9% of domestic abuse was recognised as "by women".
-Now at least 19.7% of domestic violence is recognised as by women.
-Either the original statistics were a massive understatement or women's violence has increased by 400% in the intervening years!
+In 1995/6 4.7% of domestic abuse was recognised as "by women".
+Now the figure is 19.7% according to Women's Aid and about 36% according to the ONS.
+The proportion of domestic violence by women has increased by at least 400%.
+Either the original statistics were a massive understatement or women's violence has simply increased in the intervening years!

 Training, qualifications & experience

 All counsellors have been RELATE trained and have been further trained by this organisation for 25 days.
 BAC or BASRT or similar membership and accreditation are required.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).